Dyker Heights Christmas Lights Guide (Tips by a Local)

-That’s where this guide comes in handy because we will cover everything you need to know about visiting and creating your own DIY Dyker Heights Christmas Lights tour, or if you rather have someone show you we have that option at the end of this guide as well!
+This guide to visiting the Dyker Heights Christmas Lights will cover everything you need to know about visiting and creating your own DIY Dyker Heights Christmas Lights tour, or if you’d rather have someone show you, we have that option at the end of this guide as well!

 Dyker Heights Holiday Lights Guide

-History of the Dyker Heights Holiday Lights
+Brief History of the Dyker Heights Holiday Lights

 When to See Dyker Heights Christmas Lights

-The Dyker Heights Christmas lights are on display starting the day after the US Thanksgiving holiday, which is always the third Thursday of November through New Year’s Eve.
-The lights are visible every day of the week starting at around dusk when the neighborhood turns on their lights until around 10 pm.
+The lights are visible every day of the week, starting at around dusk when the neighborhood turns on lights until around 10 pm.

 If you come after NYE, you may still see a few homes that still have their displays up!
 However, the best window to see them all is Thanksgiving through NYE.

-Some of the homes don’t always have their Dyker Heights Christmas lights on display right away, so some argue that the best time to go to see the most homes decked out with holiday cheer is after the first week of December up until Christmas.
+Some of the homes don’t always have their lights on display right away, so if you want to see every single home that might be decorated for the season, the best time to go to see the most homes is after the first week of December, up until Christmas.

 How to Get to the Dyker Heights Holiday Lights

-This is a great option for getting to the Dyker Heights Christmas Lights if you aren’t comfortable navigating the subway.
-Depending on your starting point, taking a rideshare app like Uber or Lyft or a taxi can vary from 40-60 minutes from different locations in Manhattan and anywhere from 20-40 minutes from various points in Brooklyn.
+Depending on your starting point and time of day, taking a rideshare app like Uber or Lyft or a taxi can vary from 40-60 minutes from different locations in Manhattan and anywhere from 20-40 minutes from various points in Brooklyn.
+This is assuming you’re not attempting to get a ride at rush hour, which changes everything.

 Unless completely necessary, we wouldn’t advise taking your own car just because the parking is hard to find and it could dampen your experience.

-Where are the Dyker Heights Christmas Lights?
+Where are the BEST HOMES and Heart of the Dyker Heights Christmas Lights?

 The best streets for viewing the Dyker Heights lights and creating your own DIY Dyker Heights lights tour is on 83rd Street and 84th Street between 10th and 12th Avenues.
 These are where you can find the main homes, however, there are plenty of other streets nearby where you can find more Dyker Heights holiday light displays that we will cover next.

-Between 83rd Street and 84th Street between 10th and 12th Avenues you can find four of the most popular Dyker Heights Christmas light displays including the original, the Lucy Spata House at 1152 84th Street.
+Between 83rd Street and 84th Street, between 10th and 12th Avenues, you can find four of the most popular Dyker Heights Christmas light displays including the original, the Lucy Spata House at 1152 84th Street.

 Another notable stop on your DIY Dyker Heights Christmas lights tour is the Forest of Lights at 1134 83rd Street.
 This fun stop is literally what it sounds like, a forest of lights!
 This home on the Dyker Heights Christmas Lights trail has a good amount of trees and they decorate them from the ground to the top with colorful lights making them a forest of lights!